DIDSR/DataCard-Metadata/README.md

 </details>

 Choosing a subgroup using the `--cc_level` parameter will evaluate completeness with respect to all the fields nested within that subgroup.
-The default value for this argument is `None` which uses all the fields inside the dictionary.

 ### Output

 The main outputs of the individual modules are data features as well as plots saved in the output directory.

+#### Completeness
+A list of matched, missing, and unexpected data header fields are returned as terminal output.
+Visualizations for field and record completeness can also be produced and saved in the `/output` directory.

+#### Coverage
+A list of matched data header fields are returned as terminal output, and coverage information is provided for the selected field in the form of a list of unique values and the value of the divergence measure from the reference distribution.
+A visualization of the counts of different values for the target field is also produced and saved in the `/output` directory.

+#### Consistency
+A list of matched data header fields are returned as terminal output.
+A visualization of the counts of different values for the target field per subgroup is also produced and saved in the `/output` directory.

 ## Getting started example

-The DCard3D_demo.ipynb notebook is a good starting point featuring input and output examples for all 3 modules for Whole Slide Imaging and Digital Mammography.
+The **[DCard3C_demo.ipynb](https://github.com/DIDSR/DataCard-Metadata/blob/main/DCard3C_demo.ipynb)** notebook is a good starting point featuring input and output examples for all 3 modules for Whole Slide Imaging and Digital Mammography.

 ## Files and Data